Silvery salamander

 The silvery salamander (Ambystoma platineum) is a hybrid species of mole salamander from the United States of America and Canada.
 It is usually between 5.5–7.75 in long and slender, with many small silvery-blue spots on its back and sides.
 It is brownish grey, and the area around its vent is grey.

+Taxonomy

 A unisexual Ambystoma hybrid species, A. platineum has been grouped with other unisexual ambystomatids that take genetic material from Jefferson salamanders (A. jeffersonianum), streamside salamanders (A. barbouri), small-mouthed salamanders (A. texanum), tiger salamanders (A. tigrinum) and the blue-spotted salamander (A. laterale).

 Species name designations for unisexual Ambystoma are no longer in use.
 Instead, unisexual Ambystoma are now considered distinct biotypes rather than species.

 Behaviour

-Silvery Salamanders are gynogens; lacking its own males, they breed with males of a different species.
+Silvery salamanders are gynogens; lacking its own males, they breed with males of a different species.
 The males' spermatophores only stimulate egg development; their genetic material does not contribute to the offspring's DNA.
 The females lay cylindrical egg masses and attach them to underwater twigs.
 Ambystoma platineum is rarely observed and its diet and lifestyle are unknown.